 A student in the graduate program selects course work by consultation with the Faculty Advisor and with the approval of the graduate committee.
 Course work is tailored to the needs and interests of the student.
 All PE graduate students are required to complete 3 credit hours of course work in writing, research, or presentation intensive classes, such as LICM501, LICM598, SYGN501, and SYGN600, as agreed by their graduate advisor.
-Also, students who do not have a BS degree in PE must take PEGN514 and other deficiency courses as required by the department as soon as possible in their graduate programs.
+Also, students who do not have a BS degree in PE must take the deficiency courses as required by the department as soon as possible in their graduate programs.
 Fields of Research:

-Current research topics include Rock and fluid properties, phase behavior, and rock mechanics Analytical and numerical modeling of fluid flow in porous media Formation evaluation, well test analysis, and reservoir characterization Oil recovery processes Natural gas engineering, coalbed methane, and geothermal energy Completion and stimulation of wells Horizontal and multilateral wells Fluid flow in wellbores, and artificial lift Drilling mechanics, directional drilling, extraterrestrial drilling, ice coring and drilling Bit vibration analysis, tubular buckling and stability, wave propagation in drilling tubulars Laser technology in penetrating rocks Remediation of contaminated soils and aquifers Economics and management Research projects may involve professors and graduate students from other disciplines-Geology, Geophysics, Chemical Engineering, Mechanical Engineering, and others-in addition to Petroleum Engineering.
+Current research topics include Rock and fluid properties, phase behavior, and rock mechanics Analytical and numerical modeling of fluid flow in porous media Formation evaluation, well test analysis, and reservoir characterization Oil recovery processes Natural gas engineering, coalbed methane, and geothermal energy Completion and stimulation of wells Horizontal and multilateral wells Fluid flow in wellbores, and artificial lift Drilling mechanics, directional drilling, extraterrestrial drilling, ice coring and drilling Bit vibration analysis, tubular buckling and stability, wave propagation in drilling tubulars Laser technology in penetrating rocks Remediation of contaminated soils and aquifers Economics and management Research projects may involve professors and graduate students from other disciplines-Geology, Geophysics, Chemical Engineering, Mechanical Engineering, and others - in addition to Petroleum Engineering.
 Projects often include off-campus laboratories, institutes, and other resources.
-Special Features:
+The Petroleum Engineering Department houses two research centers and two consortia.